-Alice in Wonderland syndrome (AWS) is a rare condition that causes temporary episodes of distorted perception and disorientation.
+Alice in Wonderland syndrome (AWS) is a that causes temporary episodes of distorted perception and disorientation.
 You may feel larger or smaller than you actually are.
 You may also find that the room you’re in — or the surrounding furniture — seems to shift and feel further away or closer than it really is.

 These episodes aren’t the result of a problem with your eyes or a hallucination.
 They’re caused by changes in how your brain perceives the environment you’re in and how your body looks.